csiro-data-school/python-files/_episodes/13-testing.md

 > {: .language-python}
 > You will see no output after involing `rpn` since it does nothing and returns no value.

+As we start to satisfy requirements, we will also need to know whether the function is working as expected and the sooner the better.
+For this we need to write unit tests: code that tests code.

-## Requirement 1
+## Requirements 1 & 2
-#### Accept a string containing one or more single space delimited real numbers, returning the last number entered
+* #### Accept a string containing one or more _single space_ delimited real number tokens and store each number in turn.
+* #### After all tokens have been processed, extract the last number stored and return it.

+Since at a high level we have been asked to write a function that takes a string as input and returns a real number result as output, after a bit of thought, it makes sense to consider the first two requirements together.

-Even before adding anything more to `rpn`, we have enough information to write our first test.
+However, even before adding anything more to `rpn`, we have enough information to write our first test.

-The first requirement says that our function must accept a string containing one or more numbers separated by a space and return the last one.
+The first two requirements together say that our function must accept a string containing one or more numbers separated by single spaces and return the last one stored.
 Let's write a test that checks for this.

 > ## Write your first test
 > Open up your text editor, enter and save the following Python code in a file called `rpn_pytest.py` in the same location as `rpn.py`.